MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 #### Setting different visual markings for Word, Excel, PowerPoint, and Outlook

-As an additional variable, you can configure visual markings per Office application type by using an "If.App" variable statement in the text string, and identify the application type by using the values **Word**, **Excel**, **PowerPoint**, or **Outlook** (currently in preview).
+As an additional variable, you can configure visual markings per Office application type by using an "If.App" variable statement in the text string, and identify the application type by using the values **Word**, **Excel**, **PowerPoint**, or **Outlook**.
 You can also abbreviate these values, which is necessary if you want to specify more than one in the same If.App statement.

 Use the following syntax: